cslarsen/csl.name/source/_drafts/jit2.md

 [single-static assignment (SSA)][ssa.wiki] and [register allocation][register-allocation.wiki] for the sake of simplicity.

-Our IR will consist of pseud-assembly instructions in a list.
+Our IR will consist of pseudo-assembly instructions in a list.
 For example

     ir = [("mov", "rax", 101),
           ("push", "rax")]

-That will definitely make it easy to translate to machine code, but not so good for things like register allocation.
-But we now need to decide on how the bytecode should be implemented.
+That will definitely make it easy to translate to machine code, but not so good for things like [register allocation][register-allocation.wiki].
+We now need to decide on how the bytecode should be implemented.

-We reserve RAX and RBX as work registers to perform arithmetic.
+We will reserve RAX and RBX as work registers for things likke arithmetic.
 RAX must also hold the return value.
 The CPU already has a stack, so we'll use that as our data stack mechanism.

-We will reserve the registers RDI, RSI, RDC and RCX for holding variables and arguments.
+Reigster RDI, RSI, RDC and RCX will be reserved for variables and arguments.
 Per [AMD64 convention][amd64.abi], we expect to see function arguments passed in those registers, in that order.

+Now we will implement a function `compile_ir` that takes Python bytecode, along with a list of constants found in the bytecode program.
+Those constants are readily available through `co_consts`:

+    >>> def bar(n): return n*101
+    ...
+    >>> bar.func_code.co_consts
+    (None, 101)

-We can then translate the `LOAD_FAST` instruction like this:
+The main part of `compile_ir` consists of a loop that pops off We can then translate the `LOAD_FAST` instruction like this:

     ARGUMENT_ORDER = ("rdi", "rsi", "rdx", "rcx")